-Each piece from Tracy Gilbert is handcrafted in Dublin with love of Irish roots, history and folklore.
-To help you care for your jewellery, I have put together a short and easy guide full of tips to ensure that your piece remains in lovely condition and can be passed on through the generations.
+To help you care for your jewellery, I have put together a short and easy guide full of tips on cleaning your jewellery to ensure that your pieces remains in lovely condition and can be passed on through the generations.

 If in doubt and for the best possible clean, it’s probably best to take your precious metal jewellery to a professional to be cleaned, but there’s a few things you can do at home that will bring your jewellery back to a nice shine.
 As you probably already know, silver jewellery can tarnish but it is fairly straightforward to remove tarnish by using a good silver polishing cloth (I would recommend the Town Talk Silver Cloth which is available in lots of places or a silver polishing cloth purchased from a jewellery store).
 This brings back silver’s lovely shine and lustre.